Profile information

 { The type of help we need depends largely on time of year! }

--Build a shed and attach our 4x2m lean-to greenhouse to it.
+-Construct a basic shed and attach our 4x2m lean-to greenhouse to it.

--Build a shelter around the main entrance (north side of house)
+-Mak our main entrance roof overhang (north side of house) wind-proof!

 ** Other outdoor, gardening and landscaping projects **

-{ Gardening and forestry get special attention in April, May and June }
+{ Gardening and landscaping get special attention in April, May and June, but if the ground is frost-free we also do some things in autumn }

--Make proper walking paths around the house and land, using local material / cost-effective solutions.
+-Continue expanding our walking path network around the house and land, using local material / cost-effective solutions.

 -Propagate trees (we have birch, spruce, pine and poplar), relocate/plant some trees into a shelter belt around the house.
 This place is windy!

--Bring in manure, compost and organic material, to improve soil condition and reduce erosion.
+-Bring in more manure, compost and organic material, to improve soil condition and reduce erosion.

--Set up compost stations for kitchen scrap and garden waste.
-We still haven't gotten to that!
+-Manage compost and improve compost stations for kitchen scrap and garden waste.

--We have a massive 45ft container that we intend to partially berm into the earth next to our house.
+-We have a 45ft container that we intend to partially berm into the earth next to our house (long term project!)

 -Wild harvesting herbs and berries!
 Mainly we collect the arctic thyme during summer and blueberries/crowberries in the fall.